MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/intraday-insights-dashboard.md

 The agent insights report consists of metrics from an agent’s standpoint and provides an overview of agent performance.
 The report shows all up agent metrics across all channels or channel wise agent performance.
 Supervisors can select the **All** tab to view agents performance across all channels or select **Live chat** or **Digital messaging** tabs to view the agent performance for the corresponding channel.
 Digital messaging includes all asynchronous channels like Facebook messenger, Twitter, WeChat, SMS etc.

+You can view specific insights about the performance of individual agents or groups of agents, such as their availability, average length of time in conversations, and average response time per session.
 The agent insights report consists of the following metrics.

 > [!div class="mx-imgBorder"]
 > ![Agents insights dashboard](media/agents-insights-dashboard.png "Agents insights dashboard")